HBCP Collar Strategy

 HBCP (Home Bancorp, Inc.), in the Financial Services sector, (Banks - Regional industry), listed on NASDAQ.

-Home Bancorp, Inc. operates as the bank holding company for Home Bank, National Association that provides various banking products and services in Louisiana and Mississippi.
-It offers deposit products, including interest-bearing and noninterest-bearing checking, money market, savings, NOW, and certificates of deposit accounts.
-The company also provides various loan products, such as one-to four-family first mortgage loans, home equity loans and lines, commercial real estate loans, construction and land loans, multi-family residential loans, commercial and industrial loans, and consumer loans.
-In addition, it invests in securities; and offers credit cards and online banking services.
-The company operates through a network of 19 banking offices in the Acadiana, four banking offices in Baton Rouge, six banking offices in the Greater New Orleans area, six banking offices in the Northshore region, and three banking offices in Natchez.
-Home Bancorp, Inc. was founded in 1908 and is headquartered in Lafayette, Louisiana.
+Home Bancorp, Inc. serves as the parent company for Home Bank, National Association, delivering a comprehensive array of banking and financial services across Louisiana and Mississippi.
+Its product portfolio includes diverse deposit accounts such as interest-bearing and non-interest-bearing checking, money market, savings, Negotiable Order of Withdrawal (NOW), and certificates of deposit.
+The institution also offers a wide range of loan products, including first mortgages for one-to-four family residences, home equity loans and lines of credit, commercial real estate financing, construction and land acquisition loans, multi-family housing loans, commercial and industrial financing, and personal consumer loans.
+Additionally, Home Bancorp, Inc. engages in securities investments and provides credit card services along with digital banking capabilities.
+The company operates through a network of branches, including 19 offices in Acadiana, 4 in Baton Rouge, 6 in the Greater New Orleans area, and 6 in the Northshore region of Louisiana, complemented by 3 offices in Natchez, Mississippi.
+Established in 1908, Home Bancorp, Inc. is headquartered in Lafayette, Louisiana.

 What is a collar on HBCP?